Welcome to the Ithaca Community Gardens, a program of Project Growing Hope!

 2017 Wait List

-During gardening season (April to October), workdays are held the last Saturday of every month (except May date avoids Memorial Day holiday).
-THE OCTOBER WORKDAY WILL BE HELD ON THE 22nd, NOT THE 29th.
+During gardening season (April to October), workdays are held the last Saturday of every month from 10 am to noon.
 Everyone who is able is encouraged to attend as many of these workdays as possible, to share the work and join the fun!
+Contact Karen Smith <firstname.lastname@example.org> if you need to make up 2016 work hours with early spring jobs.
+There’s always sifting & bagging finished compost to be done.
+We also have a plot that needs to have comfrey & mint removed.

 PGH received PRACTICAL SUPPORT from SUSTAINABLE TOMPKINS in 2015.

-SPECIAL JOBS Available.
-Compost sifting & bagging.
+SPECIAL JOBS available: Compost sifting & bagging.
 Tool manager desperately needed (inventory tools, purchase as needed, & track warranty info).
-Sheet mulch weeding, mowing, beautify the Gardens “face” along Rte.
-13. Email firstname.lastname@example.org for details.
+Beautify the Gardens “face” along Rte.
+13. Email email@example.com for details.

 Chao-Fu Cheng (February 18, 1942 – March 17, 2015) Commemoration Page – Includes video from Open Garden Days Dedication